Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

-Similar to other industries in the personal and household goods repair and maintenance sector, the Clothing Alteration Services industry has a very low market share concentration, with no company expected to account for more than a 1.0% of the whole industry in 2015.
+Similar to other industries in the personal and household goods repair and maintenance sector, the Clothing Alteration Services industry has a very low market share concentration, with no company expected to account for more than a 1.0% share of the whole industry in 2016.
+Moreover, the top 50 companies in this industry still account for less than 7.0% of revenue.

 The industry is dominated by nonemployers, which are establishments owned and operated by only one person or family, and therefore have no other employees.
-In fact, nonemployers are expected to account for over 96.5% of all industry participants in 2015; IBISWorld estimates these establishments to generate a little under 70.0% of total industry revenue.
-Out of the remaining 3.5% of companies that actually have employees, only a fifth had five or more workers on their payroll... purchase to read more
+In fact, nonemployers are expected to account for more than 96.3% of all industry participants in 2016; IBISWorld estimates these establishments to generate a little under 70.0% of total industry revenue... purchase to read more